 To support planned growth in the town and the needs of the ageing population, proposals for expansion of Bungay Medical Centre will be supported in principle.
 Proposals will need to demonstrate that sufficient parking is, or can be made, in accordance with the Suffolk Guidance for Parking.
-Good access by sustainable transport modes will be required.
+Proposals must be designed, and incorporate facilities, to encourage access by sustainable transport modes.